-Financial assets which potentially subject the Company to concentrations of credit risk consist principally of cash at bank including the amounts held by a security trustee, trade receivables and amounts due from group companies.
+Financial assets which potentially subject the Company to credit risk consist principally of cash at bank, trade receivables and amounts due from group companies.

-The Company held cash at bank of EUR2,498,703 at 30 June 2023 (2022 - EUR1,770,862).
-The cash at bank is held with Bank of Valletta plc., an investment grade-rated banking institution having a credit rating of BBB- as per Standard and Poor's (S&P's) (2021: BBB-).
+The Company held cash at bank of EUR211,096 at 30 June 2023 (2023 - EUR2,498,706).
+The cash at bank is held with Bank of Valletta plc., an investment grade-rated banking institution having a credit rating of BBB- as per Standard and Poor's (S&P's) (2023: BBB-).
 Impairment on cash at bank has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
 The Company considers that its cash at bank has low credit risk based on the external ratings of S&P's.
 The company's directors have assessed the potential ECL is insignificant.

 Financial assets measured at amortised cost are presented net of an allowance for expected credit losses.
-The Company's management estimated that as at 30 June 2023, trade receivables of EUR1,087,091 (2022 - nil) and amounts due from group companies of EUR15,264 (2022 - EUR12,967,982) are considered to have a low risk of default and do not have any past due amounts.
+The Company's management estimated that as at 30 June 2024, trade receivables of EUR426,556 (2023 - 1,087,091) and amounts due from group companies of EUR1,033,898 (2023 - EUR15,264) are considered to have a low risk of default and do not have any past due amounts.
 The provision for loss allowance (12m ECL) is therefore deemed to be not material.